lukifer23/StreetSpec/README.md

 ### Basic Workflow
 1. **Search for a location** using the search bar or enter coordinates directly
 2. **Generate a depth map** for the current Street View location (required for measurements)
-   - Street Spec now requests Street View depth planes directly from Google's depth API.
+   - PoleCheck now requests Street View depth planes directly from Google's depth API.
 The app retries a limited number of times (configurable under **Settings -> Street View Depth Retries**) and surfaces a banner if the request is rate-limited or depth is unavailable, falling back to ONNX depth in the meantime.
 3. **Calibrate the horizon** by clicking on the flat horizontal line where sky meets ground
 4. **Click "Estimate Height"** or press 'M' to start a measurement
 5. **Click the base** of the object you want to measure